OlegScout/billwerk-subscription-react/README.md

 # Restrictions

-Only payment available for now is CC
+Only paymentmethod available for now is CC
+Tested with npm v6.14.8 (30.09.2020)